wizhimanshu/xenagos/README.md

 View Your Travels: Navigate to the "My Journey So Far" page to see a gallery of all the places you've tracked.

 People and collaborations:
-This project was created by wizhimanshu with collaoration of antiperfect & ace-HiteshSingh
+This project was created by wizhimanshu with collaoration of antiperfect & ace-HiteshSingh.